-The term "credit hour " represents an amount of work corresponding to the learning outcomes of a course rather than a specific amount of time.
+The term "credit hour" represents an amount of work corresponding to the learning outcomes of a course rather than a specific amount of time.
 Given this explanation, there is recognition of a relationship between time spent on task and measurable student achievement.
 In the traditional 15 week semester program, a credit hour is generally represented by one hour each week of classroom instruction or direct faculty interaction and two hours of outside course work (representing 45 hours spent on course work per credit).
 In courses that are shorter in duration, similar or equivalent student learning outcomes must be achieved regardless of length of course or actual direct contact hours.
 This applies to accelerated courses, online courses, internships, practica, and laboratory work.

-Academic expectations to ensure satisfactory learning outcomes in the Professional and Graduate Studies include:
+Academic expectations to ensure satisfactory learning outcomes in the Professional and Graduate Studies program include:

 - 1. Course content Each course syllabus is created by a qualified faculty member with appropriate academic credentials and expertise in the course content area.
-The syllabus must include the following components: - a.
-Course description f.
-Critical PGS policies - b.
-Course outcomes
+The syllabus must include the following components:

-- g.
-Materials inventory
+- Course description

-- c.
-Learning activities and assignments
+- Course outcomes

-- h.
-ADA statement
+- b.
+Learning activities and assignments c.

 - d.
-Objectives i.
-Introductory note to students
+Objectives

-- e.
-Grading rubrics
+- Grading rubrics

-- j.
-Individual workshop expectations - 2.
+- Critical PGS policies - Materials inventory ADA statement h. - Introductory note to students - Individual workshop expectations j. - 2.
 Course length and expectations Typically each course meets for 5 to 8 weeks depending on the course content and level (undergraduate vs. graduate) from 6:00 to 10:00 pm, one night per week for the duration of the course.
 Schedules for weekend, online, and hybrid courses vary.
 Students are expected to come to class prepared; required preparation is outlined in the syllabus (available on the course site prior to the first night of the course).
 Professors are expected to use the class time to build on the preparation done by students.
 Students should expect to spend 10-20 hours outside of class each week preparing for class and completing required course assignments.
 This includes work with Learning Teams. - 3.
 Assessment Assessing student learning and program outcomes is essential to the academic quality and integrity of any program.
-Assessment should occur at multiple levels. - a.
-Student assignments included in the course syllabus are student assignments and grading rubrics for those assignments.
-Through the use of these grading rubrics faculty should be able to adequately assess the learning of individual students in relationship to the expected learning outcomes. - b.
-Program outcomes each program has stated program outcomes that are assessed through the institution's annual assessment process.
-These assessments might include external assessment measures such as standardized testing which allows the institution to evaluate the learning of students based on nationally normed data. - c.
-Core Studies assessment for undergraduate programs, students will also be assessed based on the development that has occurred through the general education core.
+Assessment should occur at multiple levels. - Student assignments included in the course syllabus are student assignments and grading rubrics for those assignments.
+Through the use of these grading rubrics faculty should be able to adequately assess the learning of individual students in relationship to the expected learning outcomes. - Program outcomes each program has stated program outcomes that are assessed through the institution's annual assessment process.
+These assessments might include external assessment measures (such as standardized testing) which allow the institution to evaluate the learning of students based on nationally normed data. - Core Studies assessment for undergraduate programs, students will also be assessed based on the development that has occurred through the General Education Core.
 Theses assessments relate directly to the Core Themes identified as the essential components of the mission of the institution.
-Assessment at this level will be conducted through the curriculum committee and the office of institutional research.
+Assessment at this level will be conducted through the Office of Assessment and Institutional Research.